MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Get all wishlists associated with the current api user
+Get a single wished product, accessible by owner of the wished product

 ## Create a wished product